 Relatively unknown to most people, the naranjilla is indigenous to higher elevations in the South American countries of Colombia, Ecuador, Peru, and Venezuela.
 If visiting these countries, it is highly recommended that you try eating naranjilla.
 Each culture has a different way of using naranjilla fruit; all are delicious.
 How do the locals use naranjilla?
 Read on to find out about naranjilla fruit uses.

 If you are fluent in Spanish, then you recognize that ‘naranjilla’ means little orange.
 This nomenclature is somewhat flawed, however, in that naranjilla is not related in any way to citrus.
 Instead, naranjilla (Solanum quitoense) is related to the eggplant and tomato; in fact, the fruit looks very similar to a tomatillo on the inside.

 The outside of the fruit is covered with sticky hairs.
 As the fruit ripens, it turns from a bright green to orange.
 Once the fruit is orange, it is ripe and ready to pick.
 Ripe naranjilla’s little hairs are rubbed off and the fruit is washed and then it is ready to eat.

 How to Use Naranjilla

-The fruit can be eaten fresh but the skin is a bit tough, so many people simply cut it in half and then squeeze the juice into their mouths and then discard the rest.
-The flavor is intense, tangy and citrusy rather like a combination of a lemon and pineapple.
+The fruit can be eaten fresh but the skin is a bit tough, so many people simply cut it in half and then squeeze the juice into their mouths and discard the rest.
+The flavor is intense, tangy, and citrusy rather like a combination of a lemon and pineapple.

 Naranjilla pulp, including seeds, is also added to ice cream mix or made into a sauce, baked into pie, or used in other desserts.
 The shells are stuffed with a combination of banana and other ingredients and then baked.